xhujinjun/sofa-boot-guides/sofaboot-scheduler-batch-sample/README.md

 2019-04-19 17:31:39.006  INFO 45681 --- [-BIZ-12121-3-T4] c.alipay.sofa.batch.job.TaskListJobImpl  : Job sample job name requestId:1fd8d13a9bdb8acc11e96285eeeaabd4 COMPLETED
 ```

-You will notice the same job request id: 1fd8d13a9bdb8acc11e96285eeeaabd4, was
+You will notice the same job apiRequest id: 1fd8d13a9bdb8acc11e96285eeeaabd4, was
 1. initiated at the scheduler client,
 2. sent via RPC to SOFA boot batch server,
 3. processed at the batch server and finally